Future Orientation of the Group

 Economic and Industry Development

-Should the economic environment in the established industrial regions important for ALTANA, and particularly in the U.S. and Europe, develop better than we anticipated, unexpected growth impetus could arise.
+Should the economic environment in the established industrial regions important for ALTANA, particularly in the U.S., China, and Europe, develop better than we anticipated, unexpected growth impetus could arise.
 As a result, demand for our products and services could develop more positively and exceed our forecast.
 The same applies to growth in the important emerging countries in Asia and South America.
 If the growth rates in these nations were higher than expected, we might be able to benefit from this to a disproportionately high extent due to our market positions.

 In addition to regional factors, growth impetus can also result from individual branches of industry.
 Further potential could be opened up, in particular, if the automotive sector and the construction industry showed a positive development, or if there was a trend reversal concerning the use of silver and gray colors in the consumer sector.